Cicolas/Cicolas/README.md

 Nowadays i work on a Nestjs project as a software architect i could develop schemas and interfaces that helped a lot on the development time, and improve Agentic AI understanding over the platform.
 Due to a good pre analysis of the application the new schemas and patterns lead to a development ~400% of a basic feature like TOTP (google authenticator) verification (_compared to the old implementation of the same platform, that took two whole working days_).
 The new architecture as long with good documentation and the use of Agentic AI assisted development, lead to this huge inprovement on development time.

-My main area is on software architecturing of Web servers, my actuation is most on designing web servers focused on social platforms.
+My main area is architecting web servers, and now my actuation is most on designing web servers focused on social platforms.

 If you have interest on calling me for a project, send me an e-mail!